Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 In addition to your efforts to keep your credentials secure, we take reasonable steps to help ensure that information we send to others from your use of a Card in a Wallet is sent in a secure manner.
 However, the Wallet provider is responsible for the security of information provided to the manufacturer of a Device or stored in the Wallet.
 CIBC is not responsible if there is a security breach affecting information stored in or sent from the Wallet provider.

 You are prohibited from using any Wallet on a Device that you know or have reason to believe has had its security or integrity compromised (e.g. where the device has been "rooted" or had its security mechanisms bypassed).
-You will be solely liable for any losses, damages and expenses incurred as a result of your use of the Wallet on a compromised Device.
+You may be solely liable for any losses, damages and expenses incurred as a result of your use of the Wallet on a compromised Device.

 8. Liability for Loss

-The Cardholder is responsible for all Transactions and any resulting interest, fees or losses incurred that are made using your Card or via a Wallet if you fail to comply with obligations described under “Security Requirements” until we receive written or verbal notice from you in accordance with that Section.
+Subject to applicable law, the Cardholder is responsible for all Transactions and any resulting interest, fees or losses incurred that are made using your Card or via a Wallet if you fail to comply with obligations described under “Security Requirements” until we receive written or verbal notice from you in accordance with that Section.

 CIBC will not be liable for any losses you incur except as set out in these Terms of Service or specifically described in your Card Agreement, or otherwise provided by applicable law.

-Applicable to All Wallets
+Applicable to all Wallets

 CIBC may share with or receive from Wallet providers such information as may reasonably be necessary to determine your eligibility for, enrollment in and use of the respective Wallet and any Wallet features you may select (for example, your name and Card details such as Card number and expiration date) and for such purposes as fraud detection and prevention (for example, informing Wallet providers if you notify CIBC of a lost or stolen Device).